gonvalhector/gonvalhector.github.io/_projects/fitness_programmer.md

 ---
 # {{ page.title }}

-Fitness Programmer is a [Heroku](https://www.heroku.com/) web application made with [Django](https://www.djangoproject.com/) that allows users to add exercise routines, record their training sessions and keep track of their progress.
+Fitness Programmer will be a [Heroku](https://www.heroku.com/) web application made with [Django](https://www.djangoproject.com/) that will allow users to add exercise routines, record their training sessions and keep track of their progress.

+More information on the original version down below.

+# Older Version

+Originally developed as a final project for the [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2020/notes/0/) course, it was a web application made using Flask and a PostgreSQL database.

 <div class="embed-responsive embed-responsive-16by9 my-3">
     <iframe class="embed-responsive-item" src="{{ page.video }}" allowfullscreen></iframe>